Field guide to the EU Pay Transparency Directive

 • the gender pay gap between workers by category broken down by ordinary basic wage or salary and complementary or variable components.

-We operate in multiple EU countries; how do we know what guidelines to follow?
+We operate in multiple EU countries; how do we know which guidelines to follow?

 My company has fewer than 100 employees; does this apply to me?